 All three Machine lines include a full complement of women’s models with women-specific cuffs and liners.
 All women’s models (and most of the men’s) use Primaloft® insulation to keep tootsies warm and dry.

-Three years ago, Nordica returned from a several season sabbatical from making a hike-mode (HM) boot when it unveiled the results of its research, Strider.
+Four years ago, Nordica returned from a several season sabbatical from making a hike-mode (HM) boot when it unveiled the results of its research, Strider.
 Strider models deliver outstanding downhill performance in a four-buckle boot with all the requisite HM elements: skeletal buckles, a huge 46o ROM in hike mode and Grilamid® for the minimal mass hauling one’s butt uphill requires.
 The heavily treaded sole was developed in collaboration with Michelin, so you know it has some serious traction.
-For 2021, the Strider Pro 130 is joined by lighter weight clone, the Strider Elite 130, which tips the scales at 1790g (26.5) versus the Pro’s 1910g.
+For 2021, the Strider Pro 130 was joined by lighter weight clone, the Strider Elite 130, which tips the scales at 1790g (26.5) versus the Pro’s 1910g.

 But it isn’t the Striders’ uphill features that grab your attention, but the accurate fit of its 100mm last and most of all, the ski-ability.
 The Strider models are top-notch shoes for their ascent properties, but you’re reading about them here because they are in the first rank for downhill performance.

 Anyone who races knows that Nordica doesn’t need to inflate its resume to establish its credibility in this domain.
 Great racers of a bygone generation hoarded secret stashes of the venerable Grand Prix, and if Nordica ever stops making their Dobermann line of undiluted race boots, they’re also likely to be black market booty the instant they’re officially retired.
-With the arrival of Promachine, Dobermann spin-offs like GPX are now redundant, but Dobermann World Cup boots (93mm last) aren’t going anywhere and neither are the Dobermann GP’s, citizen versions in a more user-friendly 98mm last and DIN standard soles that don’t have to be ground.
+With the arrival of Promachine, Dobermann spin-offs like GPX became redundant, but Dobermann World Cup boots (93mm last) aren’t going anywhere and neither are the Dobermann GP’s, citizen versions in a more user-friendly 98mm last and DIN standard soles that don’t have to be ground.